Learning Realistic Patterns from Unrealistic Stimuli: Generalization and Data Anonymization: Tasks and Datasets

 The previous section presents a new approach to use modified noise, transformed to stimuli instead of the real data as a means of teaching new classifiers about the class separation for a task we are interested in.
 Furthermore, this approach can provide protection against potential adversarial information leakage attacks.
-These two advantages of the algorithm are individually evaluated in Section 4 and 5.
-Both evaluations are performed for the application scenario of sleep apnea detection and we use for both the same datasets.
-Therefore, we describe in this section the application scenario and the datasets, before we (1) investigate in Section 4 how well different ML methods or architectures can generalize when trained with stimuli generated from the knowledge of $h_T$ and (2) investigate in Section 5 whether using stimuli instead of real data can provide protection for certain adversarial attacks.
+These two advantages of the algorithm are individually evaluated in Section 5 and 6.
+Both evaluations are mainly focused on the application scenario of sleep apnea detection.
+Therefore, we describe in this section the application scenarios and the datasets, before we (1) investigate in Section 5 how well different ML methods or architectures can generalize when trained with stimuli generated from the knowledge of $h_T$, based on Algorithm 1 from Section 2, and (2) investigate in Section 6 whether using stimuli instead of real data can provide protection for certain adversarial attacks.

-In the Cesar project we want to detect Obstructive Sleep Apnea (OSA) with low-cost sensors and using ML-based analysis on smart-phones.
-Sleep Apnea events are defined as the cessation of airflow for at least 10 seconds or reduced airflow by at least 30\% (American Academy of Sleep Medicine - AASM, \cite{ApneaAASM}).
+We want to detect Obstructive Sleep Apnea (OSA) with low-cost sensors and using ML-based analysis on smart-devices.
+Sleep Apnea events are defined as the cessation of airflow for at least 10 seconds or reduced airflow by at least 30\% (American Academy of Sleep Medicine - AASM, \shortcite{ApneaAASM}).

-OSA can be detected by Polysomnography(PSG) in sleep laboratory or by polygraphy at home.
-A variety of physiological signals are commonly used for OSA detection, including the electrocardiogram (ECG), electroencephalogram (EEG), electromyogram (EMG), electrooculograph (EOG), oxygen saturation, heart rate, blood pressure and respiration from the abdomen, chest and nose.
+OSA can be diagnosed by Polysomnography(PSG) in a sleep laboratory or by polygraphy at home.
+A variety of physiological signals are commonly used for OSA diagnosis, including electrocardiogram (ECG), electroencephalogram (EEG), electromyogram (EMG), electrooculograph (EOG), oxygen saturation, heart rate, blood pressure and respiration from the abdomen, chest and nose.
+To detect sleep apnea a sleep expert visually inspects the graphical representation of the time-series data to detect and label apneic events.